Sleeping in Airports

 Bus

 DTW airport is served by two SMART public bus routes.
-Route 125 runs to River Rouge (Covid update) and route 261 runs to downtown Detroit.
-Route 280 runs between Garden City and the Evans terminal.
+The Evans Terminal is connected to Fort-Street-Eureka Road by Route 125 and to Middle Belt South by Route 280.
+Route 261 runs to downtown Detroit and stops in both terminals.
 For more information, visit the SmartBus website.
-AirRide is a comfortable and convenient public bus service that runs between Ann Arbor and both terminals at Detroit International Airport.
-A one-way fare is $12 if purchased in advance, or $15 if purchased on board (exact change required).
-AirRide is wheelchair-accessible.
-For more information, visit the AirRide web site.
+AirRide and MichiganFlyer offer a comfortable and convenient public bus service that runs between Ann Arbor (Blake Transit Center) and both terminals at Detroit International Airport.
+A one-way fare is $15.
+For more information, visit the Michigan Flyer web site.

 Car Rentals

-The following agencies can be found at the car rental facility: Alamo • Avis • Budget/Payless • Dollar • Enterprise • Hertz • National • Thrifty.
+The following agencies can be found at the car rental facility: Alamo • Avis • Budget • Dollar • Enterprise • Hertz • National • Payless • Thrifty.
 Location: Take the “Rental Car” shuttle bus from the ground transportation areas of the McNamara Terminal (parking garage) and the Evans Terminal (Big Blue Deck).
+Visit our travel partner at Tripadvisor to search for car rentals deals.

 Hotel Shuttles